 Do you only have one day in Brussels?
 From visiting the Manneken Pis to walking around the Grand Palace, these are the best things to do in Brussels in a day!

-When I told people I was visiting Brussels, everyone said the same thing – “oh, I’ve been to Brussels!
-It’s a really surprising how much you can see and do there in such a short space of time!”
+When I told people I was visiting Brussels, everyone said the same thing to me: “Oh, I’ve been to Brussels!
+It’s really surprising how much you can see and do there in such a short space of time!”

 What I love about Brussels is its size.
 Even though it’s the capital of Belgium, it’s really small and easy to get around.
-That means you can do so many things to do in Brussels in a day.
+That means you can cover so much of the city with just one day in Brussels.
 Honestly, I did all of the below in just 24 hours!

 Love your food?
 Well Brussels has chocolates, chips, mussels and waffles, all washed down with some world-class beers.
 You can discover what to eat in Brussels in this blog post, but the food is surprisingly delicious.

 How about museums?
-Well there’s the fine art museum, the modern art museum, the natural history, museum or one of my favourites, the comic strip museum.
+Well there’s the fine art museum, the modern art museum, the natural history, museum or one of my favourites, the Belgian comic strip museum.
 These are all well worth visiting.

 And what about the architecture?
-They’ve got that covered to at the Basilica of the Sacred Heart, at the Grand Palace, and of course with Atomium, the futuristic structure built in the shape of an atom.
+Brussels has that covered too with the Basilica of the Sacred Heart, the Grand Palace, and of course Atomium, the futuristic structure built in the shape of an atom.

 So, whether you’re in Brussels for just 24 hours or a little bit longer, here are some of my favourite things to do in the city.
 It’s amazing what you can see and do with just one day in Brussels!

 Are you planning an amazing weekend in Brussels?
 If so, you may want to book your hotels and tours asap to ensure availability.
 Here are some links to quickly help plan your trip!